 Daniel Zizzamia is an environmental historian who studies energy, science, climate change, and macro-scale engineering projects.
 He is particularly interested in the intersection of history and the earth sciences in environmental politics and natural resource policy.

 Daniel earned a B.A.
 (2005) and M.A.
 (2007) in history from the University of Connecticut, and a Ph.D.
 (2015) in history from Montana State University.
 He was a Ziff Environmental Fellow with the Harvard University Center for the Environment (2016-2018).
-As a SGRP Fellow, Daniel will work with Matthew Hersch of the Department of the History of Science.
-He will continue a project concerning the historical intersections of terraforming and geoengineering.
-Daniel will also explore how histories and mythologies of the American West have been applied to outer space exploration and planetary colonization.
-Along with Harvard’s historians of science, Daniel is interested in working with prominent geoengineering scholars and policy-minded scientists in the Department of Earth and Planetary Sciences and the School of Engineering and Applied Sciences.
+As a SGRP Fellow, Daniel worked with Matthew Hersch of the Department of the History of Science.
+He continued a project concerning the historical intersections of terraforming and geoengineering.
+Daniel also explored how histories and mythologies of the American West have been applied to outer space exploration and planetary colonization.
+Along with Harvard’s historians of science, Daniel worked with prominent geoengineering scholars and policy-minded scientists in the Department of Earth and Planetary Sciences and the School of Engineering and Applied Sciences.